 With over 3 million nurses in the United States it’s not surprising to hear about ways they practice nursing that are a little less traditional.
 Nurses are becoming authors at an increasing rate and bringing quality content to a growing library of books for nurses.
 It’s not surprising that the best nursing books are written by men and women who have actually practice nursing and can identify with other nurses.
 And these nurse author aren’t just writing text books or “how to” guides for nurses.
-The are writing compelling stories of the drama they face everyday on the floor.
+Where there is a need for books on the fundamentals of nursing, these authors are writing compelling stories of the drama they face everyday on the floor.
 They are writing powerful tales that nurses can identify with.
 They are telling the untold stories of patient care.

 Check out some great books for nurses, written by nurses.